-The Student Handbook is provided to assist you while you are a student at Chatfield College.
-This Handbook is available online on the "Current Students" page.
+This handbook is provided to assist you while you are a student at the College.
+It is available online on the "Current Students" page.
 It is the responsibility of all students to become familiar with all college policies.

 Chatfield is a non-residential private college located in Brown County, Ohio and in Over-the-Rhine (OTR) in downtown Cincinnati.
-The Brown County Campus is located on the former grounds of the Ursuline Sisters in St. Martin.
+The St. Martin, or Brown County, campus is located on the former grounds of the Ursuline Sisters in St. Martin.
 Chatfield's Cincinnati campus is located downtown in the historic Over-the-Rhine neighborhood.